If you’re one of the 80% of adults who suffer from back pain at some point in their lives, you know how debilitating it can be.

 The Abdominal Breathing Maneuver might look hard, but so far, it’s the simplest workout that builds core strength without taking a lot of effort.

-Learning controlled, diaphragmatic breathing is beneficial for everyone and is also a good stress relief technique.
+Learning controlled, diaphragmatic breathing benefits everyone and is also a good stress-relief technique.

-• You will simply start by laying down on your back while your back is straight.
+- You will start by laying down on your back while your back is straight.

-• Now, inhale the air till you feel your belly are filled with air, and you feel the tension.
+- Now, inhale the air till you feel your belly filled with air and you feel the tension.

 Conclusion